-This booklet is compiled to allow you to plan your study program to effectively prepare for assessment tasks.
-Remember that homework and class tasks are items that demonstrate your achievement of outcomes.
+This booklet is compiled to allow Year 10 students to plan their study program to effectively prepare for assessment tasks.
+Remember that homework and class tasks are items that demonstrate the achievement of outcomes.
 The successful achievement of these tasks is as important in the learning process as the assessment tasks in counting towards your final assessment.

 Assessment is a part of the requirements of the NSW Education Standards Authority (NESA).
-To meet these requirements, our school has to certify that you have:
+To meet these requirements, the school has to certify that students have:

-- Applied yourself to your studies to the best of your abilities with diligence and sustained effort. - Completed all requirements in each course, including written assignments, speaking tasks, practical work and tests demonstrating the achievement of outcomes. - Performed tasks required for the assessment program in each course in a serious manner.
+- Applied themselves to their studies to the best of their abilities with diligence and sustained effort. - Completed all requirements in each course, including written assignments, speaking tasks, practical work and tests demonstrating the achievement of outcomes. - Performed tasks required for the assessment program in each course in a serious manner.

 It is important to be aware of all the requirements outlined in this handbook.
-Discuss your plans with the people whose judgement you trust, including your teachers and parents.
-Be prepared to undertake the next stage of your learning with determination and a willingness to always work to achieve your personal best.
+Students should discuss their plans with the people whose judgement they trust, including teachers and parents.
+Students should be prepared to undertake the next stage of their learning with determination and a willingness to always work to achieve their personal best.

 There is no luck in success only hard work, preparation, planning and a great deal of determination.
-All any of us expect is that you use your talent to achieve your personal best in 2020 and beyond.
+All any of us expect is that students use their talent to achieve their personal best in 2022 and beyond.